 Tips for Dealing With Inflation

 - A strong financial plan can help you prepare for inflation or an economic drop.
 Having a financial advisor in your corner can help you ensure you’re prepared for all situations.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Inflation is a silent killer for retirement portfolios.
 If your retirement income doesn’t keep up with rising costs, your purchasing power will decrease over time.
 Our inflation calculator forecasts the rising cost of items over time due to inflation.